Aircraft emergency frequency: Use

 Both guard frequencies can be used by any aircraft in distress or experiencing an emergency and in addition it can be used by air traffic control to warn aircraft if they are about to fly into restricted or prohibited airspace.

+Guard frequencies can be used for distress calls, such as Mayday calls, and urgency calls, such as Pan-pan calls.

 Aircraft will also be contacted on 121.5 MHz when intercepted by air defence aircraft, to ask for identification and intentions and to pass on instructions.

+Misuse

+ICAO Annex 10, Volume V, § 4.1.3.1.1 states "the emergency channel (121.5 MHz) shall be used only for genuine emergency purposes".

+A misuse of the frequency can result in punishment.
+In the United States, Federal Communications Commission (FCC) rules prohibit false distress calls and superfluous communications.
+If the FCC Enforcement Bureau identifies an individual breaking these rules, they can be subject to a fine of up to $19,246 for a single violation and up to $144,344 for an ongoing violation.
+FCC may also confiscate radio equipment and file for criminal charges.

+In the United Kingdom, pilots may make "Practice PAN" or "Training Fix" calls.
+Practice Mayday calls are not permitted.

 Locating beacons

 Older emergency locator transmitters transmit on 121.5 MHz in case of impact.
 Newer ELTs transmit on 406 MHz, with a low power beacon on 121.5 MHz for local homing.
 Satellites listen for the signals and alert local personnel to the emergency, and the beacon allows search and rescue to find the scene of the accident faster.
 Beacons operating at 406 MHz are encoded, allowing the vessel of origin to be determined and false alarms to be quickly verified.
-Satellite support for the 121.5 MHz–only versions was discontinued in early 2009.
+Satellite support for the 121.5 MHz–only (and 243 MHz) versions was discontinued in early 2009.